dotnet/docs-aspire/docs/fundamentals/app-host-overview.md

                         .WithReplicas(3);
 ```

 The preceding code adds three replicas of the "apiservice" project resource to the app model.
+For more information, see [.NET Aspire dashboard: Resource replicas](dashboard/explore.md#resource-replicas).

 ## Reference resources